voxpupuli/puppet-dhcp/README.md

 * Host reservations
 * Secure dynamic DNS updates when combined with Bind
 * Can create a dummy (ignored) subnet so that the server can be used only as a helper-address target
+* Supports failover, A single pair of servers, you can enable multiple pools

 ## Usage
 Define the server and the zones it will be responsible for.